eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery_participants.rst

 .. _`Discovery of participants and endpoints`:

 ***************************************
-Discovery of participants and andpoints
+Discovery of participants and endpoints
 ***************************************

 DDSI participants discover each other using the *Simple Participant Discovery